 Dad of 2 Parkland survivors is robbed, killed; suspect surrenders

-A father of two high school students who survived February's school massacre in Parkland, Fla., was fatally shot this week by an robber, authorities said.
+A father of two high school students who survived February's school massacre in Parkland, Fla., was fatally shot this week by a robber, authorities said.

 On Friday, a 19-year-old man surrendered to police in connection with the death, Miami's FOX 7 reported.
 Police identifed the suspect as Tyrone Fields Jr. and said he faces one count of murder and an armed robbery charge, the report said.